tumagonx/nwjs_docs_old/Building-node-webkit.md

 ## Get the Code

-Currently `node-webkit` is based on `CEF`, which is based on `Chromium`, so we need to get both projects' source code.
-Following steps are roughly same with `CEF`'s [building steps](http://code.google.com/p/chromiumembedded/wiki/BranchesAndBuilding).

-### Get Chromium's Code
+`node-webkit` is now a part of our custom `Chromium`, that means the way we get `node-webkit` is mostly the same with `Chromium`, following steps are indeed modified from the [Get the Code](http://www.chromium.org/developers/how-tos/get-the-code).

 First find a place to put our code, it will take up about 14G disk place after compilation.
 Assume you store code under `node-webkit` folder, our final directory architecture will be like:

     node-webkit/
     |-- .gclient
     `-- src/
         |-- many-stuff
         |-- ...
+        `-- content
+            |-- ...
-        `-- cef
+            `-- nw

 Then create the `.gclient` file under `node-webkit`, its content should be: